marksherriff/uvacs-advising/bacs/declaring.md

 Go to the College's page ["Declaration of Major and Minor - Form and Instructions"](https://college.as.virginia.edu/declaration-major-and-minor-form-and-instructions).
 (FYI the instructions recommend you use the Chrome web browser.)
 You may have to do some things to show you're a real UVA student.
 Read what's there, and to then get to the form, click on that text in the left column.
 Note: it says to contact someone in CS to determine what steps you need to in order to declare, but you don't need to do that -- the page you're reading explains all that!

 __Step 1:__
-You'll first see the "Powerform" where you must enter just 4 things:  your name and your email address, and then (for the "DMC" person) enter the Program Director's name, Tom Horton, and the email address __tbh3f@virginia.edu__.
-(Not "horton@virginia.edu", but "tbh3f@virginia.edu".
+You'll first see the "Powerform" where you must enter just 4 things:  your name and your email address, and then (for the "DMC" person) enter the Program Director's name, Robbie Hott, and the email address __jh2jf@virginia.edu__.
+(Not "jrhott@virginia.edu", but "jh2jf@virginia.edu".
 Do NOT enter the "bacsdirector" email alias in DocuSign! __Failure to enter the correct email address means your form may not come to our attention for months, if at all, due to the way DocuSign works.__)
 Don't enter or change anything else, but you MUST click on __Begin Signing__ at the bottom.

 __Step 2:__